-Take a look inside 7 images
+Take a look inside 9 images

 Artsonia Kids Art Museum

-From within the teacher section of Artsonia, teachers can download high-res images of their students’ work for use on a class website or in a slideshow.
-The artist statement option offers cross-curricular connections, inviting students to include a short or long statement explaining their art and maybe talking a bit about the experience or their artistic process.
-This can be fairly short and simple for young students, but older students can take good advantage of this as an ELA exercise.
-To help your school earn art supplies, encourage parents and other family members to order memorabilia with the students’ artwork on them, which earns your school 20 percent of each purchase in art supplies.
-Prices are fairly reasonable.
-Artsonia can be accessed in Spanish, and there's a toll-free number to call if you need assistance.
+From within the teacher section of Artsonia, teachers can download high-resolution images of their students’ work for use on a class website or in a slideshow.
+Adding an artist statement to each piece offers cross-curricular connections, by inviting students to explain their art and talk a bit about their artistic process.
+This can be fairly short and simple for young students, but older students can take advantage of this as an ELA or research-driven exercise.
+Family members can order reasonably-priced memorabilia with the students’ artwork on them, which provides the school with 20 percent of each sale to put towards art supplies.

 The platform has many purposes — media creation, publishing, presenting, and creating portfolios — to name a few.
 Teachers can create a school page on Artsonia and use it to share what their students have created via galleries, which include a description of the project, materials used, and national standards addressed.
 Projects may include drawings, paintings, ceramics, photographs, writings, yarn art, 3D paper crafts, and other mediums.
 This unique approach encourages students to create not only for themselves, but for an audience as well, and because the platform is cumulative, kids can use it to track their progress and see their work mature over time.
 Having students complete artist statements helps them develop metacognitive and analytical skills, especially if they’re encouraged to reflect on their inspiration for a particular piece.